Dexalot/dexalot-docs/docs/articles/release/README.md

 * if your current code base uses `addOrder`, replace it with [addNewOrder](/contracts/TradePairs.html#addneworder)
 * if your current code base uses `addLimitOrderList`, replace it with [addOrderList](/contracts/TradePairs.html#addorderlist)
 * if your current code base uses `cancelReplaceList`, replace it with [cancelAddList](/contracts/TradePairs.html#canceladdlist)
-* Note: Please use the `cancelAddList` as much as possible(rather than using `addOrderList` and then `cancelOrderList`) to be able to cancel your orders and add new ones in the same block to maintain a healthy orderbook.
+* Note: Please use the `cancelAddList` as much as possible(rather than using `addOrderList` and then `cancelOrderList`) to be able to cancel your orders and add new ones `in the same block to maintain a healthy orderbook`.

 ### New Trading feature: STP (Self Trade Prevention)